INFORMATION FOR PARENTS & INTERNATIONAL STUDENTS

 Do you offer medical coverage?
 Medical insurance coverage is mandatory for all international students.
 This can be purchased through Livingstone Range School Division.
 The division mandates medical insurance coverage to ensure that students are protected during the length of their study.
 Important: Canadian medical insurance will cover the cost of basic medical care within Canada including clinic and hospital services.
 You will not be covered for dental care, prescription drugs or vision care (Unless as these treatments are necessary as the result of illness or injury).
 We advise all students and parents to ensure that the student has access to a credit card or a minimum of $1,000 cash to pay for doctor fees.
 Visits to the emergency room can be quite expensive and all fees must be paid at time of service and then refunded through an insurance claim.

 When do the students have vacations?
-Students have two weeks at Christmas and two weeks at spring break.
-The full year calendar can be viewed by clicking on the link at the bottom of this page.
+Students have two weeks at Christmas, one week in February (reading week), and one week at Easter time.
+The full year calendar can be viewed by clicking this link: School Calendar.

 Can students travel by themselves to different cities on vacation?
 No, not unless we have specific written permission from the natural parents with full details of where and with whom the student will be residing.